0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 You can look in the commandline.sh that is placed within each test folder to understand the multitude of applications this tool can have.

+## Libraries

+### client
+https://gitlab.com/partisiablockchain/core/client Library der hjælper med at kommunikere med en blockchain node.
+Kan hente data om blokke, transaktioner, smart kontrakter accounts mm.
+Har funktionalitet til at skabe og sende transactioner.

-## abi-client
+### abi-client

 Our Smart Contract Binary Interface Client Library allows you to interact with the blockchain programmatically.
 It offers a standard binary interface for deploying contracts and creating transactions, making it ideal to use serverside for signing transactions.

-ABI-Client has two versions:
+ABI-Client has two:

 - [Java version](https://gitlab.com/partisiablockchain/language/abi/abi-client/-/tree/main?ref_type=heads)
 - [TypeScript version](https://gitlab.com/partisiablockchain/language/abi/abi-client-ts)